 - Deadpan Snarker: He snarks at Steven's expense a lot, although he's typically more angry than deadpan.
 Ronaldo calls him a "Local sarcasm dispenser" in his book.

-- Delinquent Hair: Lars appears to shave the sides of hair to get a poofy kind of mohawk, which fits with his negative attitude.
+- Delinquent Hair: Lars appears to shave the sides of his hair to get a poofy kind of mohawk, which fits with his negative attitude.

-- Demoted to Extra: Lars is one of the more recurring human characters throughout the first season, but Season 2 has him appearing only in crowd shots and one scene of "Sadie's Song", where he is completely silent (discounting "Shirt Club" and "Say Uncle", two episodes shown in the second season but written for the first).
+- Demoted to Extra: Lars is one of the more frequent recurring human characters throughout the first season, but Season 2 has him appearing only in crowd shots and one scene of "Sadie's Song", where he is completely silent (discounting "Shirt Club" and "Say Uncle", two episodes shown in the second season but written for the first).
 However, after following just one focus episode in Season 3 and a few minor appearances in Season 4, Lars gets another focus episode near the end of Season 4, and becomes Steven's Deuteragonist for the first four episodes of season five.

 - Eating Optional: After being resurrected by Steven, he no longer needs to eat or drink.
+Although, by Word of God, he still does need to eat, but extremely rarely.

 - Embarrassing First Name: He doesn't like when his parents call him by his full first name, "Laramie".